 Despite all the amazing things about summer (lounging in a dreamy outdoor oasis, jetting off to an amazing wellness vacay, and of course: peaches!), the season definitely puts your healthy hair through the ringer.
-From chlorine-loaded pools to salty waves, warm-weather fun can leave your tresses looking, well, not so mermaid-y.
+From chlorine-loaded pools to salty waves, warm-weather fun can leave your locks looking, well, less than mermaid-y.

 So what can you do?
 It may sound contradictory to spritz your locks with something smelly, but that’s just the solution: apple cider vinegar.
 Yes, the wellness elixir you may drink every morning (or at least pour over your kale salad) does wonders for your hair, too.
 (I even washed my own tresses with it to great results.)

 Contrary to popular belief, using the acidic nutrient in your tresses will not mess with any dye you may have.

 The ultra-acidic powerhouse ingredient is known to promote shine, but it can be super beneficial when it comes to summer-damaged hair, too.